Christmas Sugar Cookies

 Wrapped sugar cookie dough in plastic wrap ready to chill before rolling and cutting Christmas cookies.

-Preheat the oven and roll out the dough: While the dough chills, preheat your oven to 350°F (175°C).
-Once chilled, roll out the dough between two sheets of parchment paper to about 5 mm (or ⅕ inch) thick.
-For easier handling, divide the dough into two parts and roll them out one at a time.
+5. Preheat the oven to 350°F. Place the chilled dough between two sheets of parchment paper and roll it out to about 5 mm (1/5 inch) thick.
+For easier handling, divide the dough into two portions and roll out one portion at a time.

 Rolled-out sugar cookie dough on parchment paper, ready to cut into shapes for Christmas cookies.